Where the money comes from

 - Grants help reduce the burden on ratepayers

-This engagement is an opportunity to learn more about Council’s integrated planning framework and to share any feedback or questions about the budget process.
+This engagement is an opportunity to learn more about Council’s Integrated Planning Framework and to share any feedback or questions you may have about the budget process.

-In late 2024, almost 2,000 community members took part in the development of the Council Plan and Community Vision.
-This included surveys, drop-in sessions across the municipality, and a deliberative Community Panel made up of 43 randomly selected residents.
-The panel met across three full sessions, considering information, asking questions of Council staff, and working together to write a set of principles in their own words.
-Their report helped refine the Community Vision and ensure Council’s long-term direction reflects what matters most to our community.
+In late 2024, almost 2,000 community members contributed to the development of the Community Vision, Council Plan, Financial Plan, and Asset Plan through surveys and drop-in sessions across the municipality.
+In early 2025, a deliberative Community Panel - the Ballarat Think Tank - was formed, made up of 43 randomly selected residents.
+The panel met across two and a half days, considering information, asking questions of Council staff, and working together to review the Community Vision and write a set of Council Plan principles.
+Their report refined the Community Vision and ensured Council’s long-term direction reflects what matters most to our community.

-The budget is the financial expression of these documents, showing how funds are allocated to deliver the services, projects and priorities that matter most.
-The diagram below shows how the different elements of Council’s integrated planning framework fit together to guide the annual budget.
+The budget is the financial expression of these documents.
+It shows how funds are allocated to deliver the services, projects, and priorities that matter most.
+The diagram below illustrates how the different elements of Council’s integrated planning framework fit together to guide the annual budget.

 Council delivers 80+ services, including: